Trigonal Distortion Driven Ground States in VX3 (X = Br and I): Abstract

-The electronic Hamiltonian in $Quanty$ was then solved using second quantization to calculate the RIXS spectra and ELDs.
+Quanty uses the second quantization to solve the electronic Hamiltonian and to calculate the RIXS spectra and ELDs.
 The relevant electronic configurations of $2p^63d^2$ and $2p^53d^3$ in the ground state and the excited state resulted in the atomic multiplets $^3F < ^1D < ^3P < ^1G < ^1S$.
 These multiplets can be described by $3d-3d$ Coulomb and $2p-3d$ exchange interactions parameterized in Slater-Condon integrals $F^k_{dd}$, $F^k_{pd}$ (Coulomb), and $G^k_{pd}$ (Exchange) for Hatree-Fock calculations \cite{haverkort2016quanty,hunault2018direct}.
 They can be related to the Racah $B$ and $C$ by,

 to account for the ion covalency \cite{racah1942theory}.